Curt-Park/watch-and-upload-gdrive/README.md

 ## Notes

 - Files that already exist when the program starts are not uploaded (only newly created files are uploaded)
-- The program waits up to 30 seconds for a file to be completely written
+- The program uses intelligent file write detection (debounce + rename pattern) instead of fixed timeouts
 - The `credentials.json` and `token.json` files are stored in your home directory and contain sensitive information and should never be committed to Git (already included in `.gitignore`)

 ## License